Section 2408. Steel Structures

 6) Cleaning of Paint Surfaces.

-Upon completion of concrete placement, clean exposed structural steel surfaces to remove all concrete and laitance before the concrete sets up.
+Upon completion of concrete placement, clean exposed structural steel surfaces specified for painting to remove all concrete and laitance before the concrete sets up.

 c.
 Weathering Structural Steel Applications.